 Extra tip: CADE took its moniker from Shakespeare, who called wine casks shipped from Bordeaux to England “cades.”

 With several tour and tasting options that showcase the historic property, guests can take in stunning views of the Calistoga terroir while tasting flights of Davis Estate’s flagship wines paired with seasonal delicacies.
 Relax in comfortable couches near the boiler-turned-fireplace or enjoy the view from the welcoming, well-padded porch swings.

 Extra tip: The sky-high reviews don’t lie; book your visit to this Napa Valley gem well ahead of time.

 Round Pond’s second-story tasting lounge and covered terrace make for relaxed experiences at this acclaimed Rutherford winery.
 The spaces are designed with nature in mind and are relaxed and comforting.

-Extra tip: Go for the fabulous wines, then cross the street to the Round Pond Olive Mill for an olive oil tasting — the Splash & Dash Tasting takes 15 – 20 minutes and makes a lovely introduction to Round Pond’s handcrafted olive oils and red wine vinegars.
+Extra tip: Go for the fabulous wines, then cross the street to the Round Pond Olive Mill for an olive oil tasting and tour — it takes about 90 minutes and provides a traditional tasting of Round Pond’s handcrafted olive oils and estate red wine vinegar.